20centaurifux/zeef/README.md

 # Zeef

-zeef is a **lingua franca** for filter expressions in Clojure.
+zeef is a DSL for filter expressions in Clojure.
 It provides a unified and declarative way to define and evaluate conditions and logical expressions.

 ## Installation